Fatal Trucking Accidents

 According a recent study conducted by the National Highway Traffic Safety Administration (NHTSA), there were 283 pedestrians who were killed by large trucks in 2013.
 The risk of being injured in a truck versus pedestrian accident rises significantly when working in an environment surrounded by trucks.
 These environments must be safely designed and controlled as a result.
 Being aware of your surroundings can also make the difference between life and death.

-If you or a loved one were recently involved in a truck accident contact an experienced Chicago personal injury attorney at Woodruff Johnson & Evans.
+If you or a loved one were recently involved in a truck accident contact an experienced Chicago personal injury attorney at Woodruff Johnson & Evans Law Offices.
 Call us at (866) 400-4450 to schedule an appointment.